Webinar: Stem Cells and Regenerative Medicine: A Journey into Quality and Consistency

-Induced pluripotent stem cells iPSCs are transforming the course of regenerative medicine offering hope for personalized therapies The pivot mRNA based reprogramming and stringent quality control
+Induced pluripotent stem cells (iPSCs) are transforming the course of regenerative medicine, offering hope for personalized therapies.
+The pivot? mRNA-based reprogramming and stringent quality control.

 8 min